Packing for a trip to Colombia can be really challenging.

 You can get away with a suitcase full of bunched-up clothes, but you’ll be much happier with a well-organized backpack – especially if you’re travelling for a longer period of time or visiting multiple destinations!
 Unpacking and re-packing every few days is such a chore, and staying organized will make it a LOT less miserable, so you can spend more time actually exploring Colombia!

 - Travel Backpacks (His & Hers): You’re going backpacking in Colombia, and you need a good backpack.
 You don’t want to be lugging your suitcase down a dirt road from the bus station and up 3 flights of stairs to get to your hostel.
 It’s SO much easier to have a backpack!
 We were able to fit everything we needed in our backpacks.
 These are the same backpacks we use for hiking and camping, and they’re super comfortable.
 It took us months of buying, testing, and returning backpacks before we found The Ones, and we love ours.
 That said, be aware that each backpack fits everyone differently, so make sure to try your pack on with at least 25lbs in it before you commit.
+Also, if you fill these up to capacity, they’re too big to check.
+If you’re traveling carry-on only, this PacSafe backpack is comfortable, roomy, and theft deterrent – it’s our go-to backpack for carry-on travel.

-- Ultralight Packing Cubes: I LOVE packing cubes.
+- Packing Cubes: I LOVE packing cubes.
 Nothing makes unpacking your stuff and putting it into a hostel locker easier than packing cubes.
 Not to mention it keeps you organized and sane.
 We pack ours by rolling our clothing rather than folding it, which saves us space and also helps prevent wrinkles.
 Win-win!

 - Laundry Bag, Toiletry Bag, & Shoe Bag: When you’re backpacking, anything inside your backpack is gonna get all over everything else.
 So we keep them separate using different bags (and those awesome packing cubes for our clothing).
 Our laundry goes in a laundry bag so it doesn’t get moldy or smell up our clean clothes.
 The shoes we aren’t wearing fit into a little shoe bag so we don’t get whatever we’re walking through all over our stuff (gross).
 And the toiletry bag keeps our belongings protected from leaks, spills, or moisture.
 Honestly, this set of nylon drawstring bags would work for all of the above except a dry bag (we actually used a dry bag as our toiletry bag.)
 And yes, if you’re wondering, we did try using plastic bags – they tore really easily and were a lot harder to replace than you’d think!
 Re-usable bags are also more earth friendly in general.